Phoelionix/AC4DC/README.md

 EII parameters are stored in "sort-of-json" format - please note that the program does NOT use a robust json parser, and is sensitive to line formatting.

+### Known Bugs

+- When compiled unfer gcc8 on Debian (buster), a malloc error is thrown when trying to run lysozyme.

 ### TODO

 1. Try to eliminate numerical artefacts when running with coarse grids at low energy